-Shal and i are going to do visit Sequoia and Yosemite in September on the Green Tortoise Bus.
+Shal and i are going to visit Sequoia and Yosemite in September on the Green Tortoise Bus.

-i am looking forward to this as much for the natural beauty as for the time with Shal, who is one of my oldest and dearest friends.
+I am looking forward to this as much for the natural beauty as for the time with Shal, who is one of my oldest and dearest friends.
 And as i was talking about this on the phone this evening, i was reminded of my early search for the Green Tortoise.

 There was a time when the internet was young and a time when the Green Tortoise did not have permits for all the bus routes they were driving.
-I remember talking with a Green Tortoise bus driver about this perhaps 30 years ago and he explained that the legal permits for bus routes was so prohibitive, that Green Tortoise could not cover the permit cost, because they did not do enough cross country runs per year.
+I remember talking with a Green Tortoise bus driver about this perhaps 30 years ago and he explained that the legal permits for bus routes were so prohibitive, that Green Tortoise could not cover the permit cost, because they did not do enough cross country runs per year.

-And there was no contact info.
+There was no contact info.
 But the more i read the blog post, the more i came to the realization “this writer has terrible spelling”.
 Now any regular reader of this blog knows that if i am spotting your bad spelling, they you have a serious spelling problem because it is something i almost never recognize, being borderline dyslexic myself.

 Putting in the correct spelling resulted in all manner of matches, including the ticket selling (and presumably legal) Green Tortoise official website.